 Industrial Safety & Health Committee KOGAS has set up the Industrial Safety & Health Committee co-chaired by the representatives of labor and management to discuss and determine the major safety and health agenda as part of our efforts to ensure disaster-free work environments.
 Each committee has the same number of members, representing employees and employers equally.
-They hold meetings at least once a quarter at the company's 12 operating locations.
+They hold meetings at least once a quarter at the company's 12 district/terminal divisions.

-▼ Joint Labor-Management Safety Practices Rally ▼ ▼ Gas Fire Training Center ▼▼▼ Management's On-site Safety Inspections
+▼ ▼ Gas Fire Training Center ▼▼▼ Management's On-site Safety Inspections